raspberrypilearning/party-popper/en/step_4.md

 </div>

 <p style='border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;'>
 <span style="color: #0faeb0">Light and sound shows</span> using technology are being used in celebrations worldwide.
 These **sustainable** and **reusable** options create fun displays and interactive entertainments.
-Now instead of disposable items like plastic party poppers or chemical fireworks, people are celebrating with drones, lasers and projection shows!
+Now, instead of disposable items like plastic party poppers or chemical fireworks, people are celebrating with drones, lasers, and projection shows!
 </p>

 --- task ---

-Get **2 x socket-pin** jumper wires to be used for your pull switch.
+Get **two socket–pin** jumper wires to be used for your pull switch.

-**Connect:** one jumper wire to **GP18** and one to the **GND** pin next to it.
+**Connect** one jumper wire to **GP18** and one to the **GND** pin next to it.

 ![A wiring diagram showing a jumper wire attached to GP18 and another jumper wire attached to GND.](images/jumper-switch.png)